ivancevich/s3-url-upload/README.md

 # s3-url-upload
-Upload files to S3 from URLs in Golang
+Concurrently upload files to S3 from URLs using Golang

 ## Start using it